Xaerxess/xaerxess.github.io/source/_posts/2014-06-27-more-agile-than-java-keynotes-from-33rd-degree-2014.markdown

 <blockquote class="twitter-tweet" lang="en"><p>&quot;Do you have homework?&quot;&#10;&quot;Yes.&quot;&#10;&quot;Have you done it?&quot;&#10;&quot;Yes.&quot;&#10;&quot;Can you show me?&quot;&#10;... &lt;WIP&gt;&#10;- lazy evaluation explained by <a href="https://twitter.com/venkat_s">@venkat_s</a> <a href="https://twitter.com/hashtag/33rdDegree?src=hash">#33rdDegree</a></p>&mdash; Grzegorz Rożniecki (@xaerxess) <a href="https://twitter.com/xaerxess/statuses/476718893965524992">June 11, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-If you wasn't on this keynote, you should watch it when it's published, because all of that was told with help of audience member, [Maria](https://twitter.com/mmskrzyp), who was asked by Venkat to volunteer and do the keynote with him.
+If you weren't on this keynote, you should watch it when it's published, because all of that was told with help of audience member, [Maria](https://twitter.com/mmskrzyp), who was asked by Venkat to volunteer and do the keynote with him.

 <blockquote class="twitter-tweet" lang="en"><p>&quot;<a href="https://twitter.com/tomekcejner">@tomekcejner</a>: Today <a href="https://twitter.com/hashtag/33rdDegree?src=hash">#33rdDegree</a> <a href="https://twitter.com/mmskrzyp">@mmskrzyp</a> was pair-presenting with <a href="https://twitter.com/venkat_s">@venkat_s</a> - learn from masters ;) <a href="http://t.co/kpUs3wggfY">pic.twitter.com/kpUs3wggfY</a>&quot; <a href="https://twitter.com/hashtag/100happydays?src=hash">#100happydays</a></p>&mdash; Maria Skrzypek (@mmskrzyp) <a href="https://twitter.com/mmskrzyp/statuses/476716987121672192">June 11, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>